 When they first arrive at the camp and once they are registered as refugees, the displaced people are given one tent per family along with other basic items.
 At times, and depending on availability, they are given tarps that also serve as shelter.
 Over the years, the tents deteriorate, tearing and disintegrating.
 Refugees use what’s available in the land around them to strengthen their homes and build structures around them.
 They use mud to create bricks and walls; if available, they use sticks and grass.
 During the rainy season, water gets in to their homes and washes away walls.
 Repairing, building, and maintaining their shelter is an ongoing challenge for the refugees.

 Health focused NGOs provide services in the refugee camp’s clinics.
 Groups like Doctors Without Borders, International Medical Corps, and CARE provide staff and resources.
 They also use some of the Darfuris that have experience with their traditional ways of healing.
 The NGOs are usually stretched to their limits and operating in extreme conditions.
-After the initial wave of refugees arrived in Chad, during which they dealt with extreme conditions, health in the camps has somewhat stabilized.
+After the initial wave of refugees arrived in Chad, during which they dealt with unimaginable conditions, health in the camps has somewhat stabilized.
 The camp clinics continue to be challenged by on-going health issues such as malnutrition, respiratory and gastrointestinal infections, and malaria.
-Besides disease, health staff, along with all aid staff, has to deal with working in a chaotic, lawless, conflict zone, where risking their own lives is part of the job.

 When you ask any refugee mother what she needs, you would imagine her response would include more water, more food, or better shelter.
 Many times it does, but only after she tells you that her children need to be educated.
 The Darfuris value education because they know it is the tool that will help them re-build a stronger Darfur.
 Even at the inception of the refugee camps, students and teachers would gather under the shade of trees for lesson.

-Now, as part of their mandate to protect refugees, the United Nations Refugee Agency (UNHCR) provides primary school for refugee children.
+Now, as part of their mandate to protect refugees, the United Nations Refugee Agency (UNHCR) provides primary and secondary school for refugee children and youth.
 Refugees who were educated in Darfur are enlisted to become teachers, especially those who completed secondary school.
 The Directors are refugee leaders who work to coordinate the best education they can with the limited resources they are provided.
 Classrooms are mud structures with dirt floors, sometimes covered with mats during class.
 Classrooms share chalkboards, students look over their neighbors shoulder at communal books, and notebooks and pencils are passed between pupils.
-With the help of outside resources and programs, secondary education is on the horizon for the Darfuri refugee camps in Chad.

 - What are some of the challenges faced by the people of Oure Cassoni?